 You can lie down on your stomach and place the bottle flat on your back, place it in between you and the back of a chair or lie down on top of it.
 But, be mindful that too much pressure on the bottle could pop the top off and cause it to leak.

-Using certain temperature water in your hot water bottle ensures that not only will you not burn your skin, but that it will be effective, and also that it will not melt or deteriorate the rubber that the hot water bottle is made of.
+Using certain temperature water in your hot water bottle ensures that not only will you not burn your skin, but that it will be effective.
+A proper temperature will also keep the material intact and avoid potentially melting or deteriorating the rubber that the hot water bottle is made of.

-A thermometer can help you make sure that you’ve got it at just the right temperature (42degrees C.) But you can use a cover if it is too hot for your liking.
+A thermometer can help you make sure that you’ve got it at just the right temperature (42°C).
+But you can use a cover if it is too hot for your liking.

 When Not to Use a Hot Water Bottle